 One of the areas often overlooked in kitchen cleaning can be the tiles.
 Tiles are found in many places in the kitchen, splash backs, benchtops and more.
 Granted, tiling may be wiped over with a cloth on a daily basis, sometimes less, sometimes more – depending on the person.

 However, tiles in the kitchen can collect a lot of dirt and grease, particularly in the grout, leaving them a hotbed for germs and stains.
 Our professional kitchen consultants at Craftbuilt Kitchens can offer you cleaning and maintenance tips for your kitchen tiles.
 Here are a few of them, to get started:

 First, Some Basic Advice

 No matter what kind of tile you are working with it’s important to remember the following:

-Don’t use powders or creams that are gritty or abrasive.
-Using this kind of cleaner will create small scratches, thus making future cleans harder but it will also damage the surface of your tiles.
+- Don’t use powders or creams that are gritty or abrasive.
+Using this kind of cleaner will create small scratches, thus making future cleaning harder and it will also damage the surface of your tiles.

 Tile Cleaning Tips